+Partner

-Partner Global Co-Chair, Real Estate T +44 207 153 7065 william.naunton@dlapiper.com
+Global Co-Chair, Real Estate T +33 1 40 15 24 09 F +33 1 40 15 24 01 antoine.mercier@dlapiper.com

 About DLA Piper

 With more than 600 lawyers globally, DLA Piper boasts the world's largest real estate practice and is consistently top-ranked around the world.
 As real estate develops into a truly global industry, the ability to quickly and efficiently provide legal services in structuring cross-border investments and transactions is paramount.
 Our clients value the team's global resources, regional strength and local delivery, and include private and public companies, institutional investors and government entities.